daveism/ncgis-talk-2017-resources/github.md

 Wait a few moments... refresh the browser.

-When the background of the url just under the GitHub pages seaction turns green it's ready.
+When the background of the url just under the GitHub pages section turns green it's ready.

 Click the url and see the magic.